DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "They activated the trap and were killed.
 Or perhaps captured?"

-Jeanne receive the gun from Fairin.
+Jeanne receive the gun from Farin.
 After taking a look at it, knight pulled out the magazine.
 Dropping the remaining bullets out of it, she looked at their number.